plone/training/trainthetrainer/theory.rst

-.. _training_theory-label:
+.. _trainthetrainers_training_theory-label:

 Training theory: education, how people learn and process information
 ====================================================================

 ..  warning::

     This chapter is a work in progress

 This chapter will contain some background on learning, mental models that people use in different ways, how to improve remembering and understanding of knowledge, training rhythm and attention span, etc. etc.